 AI and Machine Learning

-Vibe Coding at Scale: Turning Hype Into Enterprise Advantage
+Enterprise Vibe Coding at Scale: Turning Hype Into Advantage

 When Andrej Karpathy first floated the idea of “vibe coding” earlier this year, the concept felt almost whimsical: describe what you want in natural language, and let AI generate the software.
 For a solo developer, it was intoxicating—suddenly you could spin up an MVP in an afternoon.
 The internet filled with stories of weekend hackers building games, apps, and prototypes without ever touching boilerplate code.